 21.03.11.
 Feb 22 quake trashed, brick Methodist & Presbyterian Church, Berwick St, national state of emergency.
 Methodist & Presbyterian Church, Berwick St was demolished

 Berwick St: Methodist & Presbyterian Church I'd seen on Sunday near my son's Cranford St flat was newly fence cordoned.
-Workmen began demolishing, by removing doors & hammering bricks.
+Orange, Hi Vis vested workmen began demolishing, by removing doors & hammering bricks.
 The Feb 22 quake had peeled off brick walls at both ends of the church nave, with severe cracking on the roadside wall & quake flung bricks crushing a flat roof, which joined the brick church to a wooden hall.

 Whitmore St: Pavement portaloos.
 Bumpy, broken, silty road.